 The next AOP Council elections are due to take place between 3 April and 24 April 2017.

-The regional seats are elected by members to represent the interests of the region.
+All regional seats are elected by AOP members to represent the interests of members in their region.

 Designated Council positions

 The Undergraduate student optometrist and Pre-registration optometrist positions are also up for renewal.